uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Organization Structure

 ```
-Note: Replace the following diagram with your Organization organigram
+Note: Replace this example diagram with your own Organization organigram.
+Here you can see how some Groups add Sub-Working Groups pending from the Working Groups or Committee Teams pending from the Technical Steering Committee.
 ```

 <figure>